What is a GEO Score? How to Measure Your AI Search Visibility

 Get your GEO Score, competitor analysis, and actionable recommendations — free, in 60 seconds.

-GEO Scores vary significantly by industry — SaaS leaders average 55-75, while local/SMB businesses average 10-30, reflecting differences in content depth and AI query volume.
+GEO Scores vary significantly by industry — SaaS leaders average 55-75, while local/SMB businesses average 10-30, reflecting differences in content depth, AI query volume, and citation behavior across categories.

 GEO Scores vary significantly by industry.
 Sectors with high informational query volume — where users frequently ask AI for recommendations, comparisons, and "best of" lists — tend to have higher average scores for the leading brands.

 Two patterns stand out.
-First, brands with strong content marketing programs — original research, detailed guides, expert analysis — consistently outperform competitors with higher domain authority but thinner content.
-According to AirOps research (March 2026), which analyzed 548K pages, content depth and factual density are stronger predictors of AI citation than domain authority alone.
+First, brands with strong content marketing programs — original research, detailed guides, named expert analysis — consistently outperform competitors with higher domain authority but thinner content.
+According to AirOps research (March 2026), content depth and factual density are stronger predictors of AI citation than domain authority alone.
 Second, industries where comparison and recommendation queries are common (SaaS, financial services) see higher citation rates overall because AI models produce these responses frequently.

 The gap between category leaders and the average is the key insight.
 In most industries, GEO is still a wide-open competitive advantage.
 A focused three-month optimization effort can move a brand from "Critical" to "Fair" or even "Good."

-Key takeaway: Industry benchmarks reveal a wide gap between category leaders and average performers — GEO is a wide-open competitive advantage in most verticals.
+Industry benchmarks reveal a wide gap between category leaders and average performers.
+GEO is a wide-open competitive advantage in most verticals — the bar to enter the top quartile is lower than in mature SEO disciplines because most competitors have not yet started.

 Improving your GEO Score requires five prioritized strategies: claim your entity, create citation-worthy content, structure for synthesis, build topical authority, and monitor continuously.